310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Shinobu %}
-Ack\~!
+Gaah\~!
 Please don't hug me!
 The summer is like hell itself — it's so sweaty and hot\~!
 {% endbubble %}

 {% bubble Kanata v2 %}
-then let's bathe in the water\~♪ it will relieve you and make you feel refreshed\~
+then let's bathe in the [water]\~♪ it will [relieve] you and make you feel refreshed\~
 {% endbubble %}

 {% bubble Tetora %}
 Where'd you get that bucket from, Shinkai-senpai!?
-I see water in there — If you dump that on us we'll *all* get sick!
+I see water in there — If you dump that on us, we'll *all* get sick!
 {% endbubble %}

 {% bubble Midori %}
-Ahaha… It's finally gone right back to usual… What a relief…♪
+Ahaha… It's finally gone right back to the usual… What a relief…♪
 {% endbubble %}

 {% bubble Shinobu %}
 Indeed~

-It was tense, but we were able to work hard practicing with Trickstar, and were able to gain many things out of it.
+It was tense, but we were able to work hard practicing with Trickstar, and gain many things out of it.

-However, when it comes to the stage, I will prefer to simply be with my comrades in Ryuseitai!
+However, when it comes to the stage, I prefer to be with my comrades in Ryuseitai!
 I feel like I could do anything with all of you by my side… No, more than that — it feels like any wish could come true in that moment!
 {% endbubble %}

 ## Chapter 3